vidushi-devops/KNOLDUS-Chatbot/README.md

-#KNOLDUS-CHATBOT
+# KNOLDUS-CHATBOT
-It is a php,mysql,jquery chatbot for knoldus
+It is a php,mysql,jquery chatbot for Knoldus.